 \subsection{3d Mirror symmetry}

-The three dimensional theory is similarly found by finding the quiver attached to a irregular singularity.
-Right now, we only know the 3d mirror if the order of pole is integer.
-Such irregular singularity is labeled by a sequence of Young Tableaux $Y_n\subseteq Y_{n-1}....\subseteq Y_1$.
-Where $Y_{j}$ is derived by further partitioning each column of $Y_{j+1}$.
+The three dimensional mirror theory is similarly found by finding the quiver attached to an irregular singularity.
+Right now, the 3d mirror is known only for theories defined using irregular singularity with integer order of pole, which is classified by a sequence of Young Tableaux $Y_n\subseteq Y_{n-1}....\subseteq Y_1$, where $Y_{j}$ is derived by further partitioning each column of $Y_{j+1}$.
 The mathematical considerations appear in \cite{Boalch:2008pb} and the interpretation of their results are the mirror symmetry for the Argyres-Douglas theory.

-The three dimensional mirror is derived step by step as the following: Assuming the partition of $Y_n$ is $[n_1,n_2,....n_r]$, the quiver for the first step has $r$ nodes and each node has rank $n_i$; there are also $n-2$ arrows representing bi-fundamental between each node, see figure. \ref{3dge} for step 1; in the second step, if one of $n_i$ of $Y_1$ is further partitioned as $[m_{i1}, m_{i2},\ldots m_{is}]$ in Young Tableaux $Y_{n-1}$, the quiver node from step 1 with rank $n_i$ is split into $s$ quiver nodes whose rank is determined by the partition $m_{ij}$; the quiver arrows between these new quiver nodes are $n-3$, furthermore, we keep $n-2$ arrows between all the split nodes and the nodes in other clusters, see figure. \ref{3dge} step2.
-One do the similar splitting for each Young Tableaux until finishing $Y_2$, and get a quiver with several nodes and arrows between them.
+The three dimensional mirror is derived step by step as the following: Assuming the partition of $Y_n$ is $[n_1,n_2,....n_r]$, the quiver for the first step has $r$ nodes and each node has rank $n_i$; there are also $n-2$ arrows representing bi-fundamental between each node, see figure. \ref{3dge} for step 1; in the second step, if one of $n_i$ of $Y_1$ is further partitioned as $[m_{i1}, m_{i2},\ldots m_{is}]$ in Young Tableaux $Y_{n-1}$, the quiver node from step 1 with rank $n_i$ is split into $s$ quiver nodes whose rank is determined by the partition $m_{ij}$; the quiver arrows between these new quiver nodes are $n-3$, furthermore, we keep $n-2$ arrows between all the split nodes and the nodes in other clusters, see figure. \ref{3dge} for step 2.
+One do the similar splitting for each Young Tableaux until $Y_2$, and get a quiver with several nodes and arrows between them.
 Notice that the sum of the total rank of all the quiver nodes are $k$.

-The special treatment is needed for $Y_1$ or the mass matrices.
-If one of the column of $Y_2$ has height $l$ and this one is further partitioned as $[l_1,l_2,\ldots ,l_t]$ in $Y_1$, we do not decompose this node as have been done before.
-Instead, we attach a quiver leg as done for the regular singularity with total boxes $l$ \cite{Benini:2010uu}.
+The special treatment is needed for $Y_1$ or the mass matrices: if one of the column of $Y_2$ has height $l$ and this one is further partitioned as $[l_1,l_2,\ldots ,l_t]$ in $Y_1$, we do not decompose this node as have been done before; instead, we attach a quiver leg as done for the regular singularity with total boxes $l$ \cite{Benini:2010uu}.
 More specifically, define $h_i=\sum_{t}^{t-i+1} l_j$, the quiver tail for this part is shown in figure. \ref{3dge}.